Bachelor of Science

 Students who are considering a major in physics, astronomy or engineering should complete all the college preparatory courses in mathematics and science available.
 Ideally they will be ready to begin a calculus course their freshman year.
 If activities such as a high school science club and science fairs are available, students should participate as fully as possible.

-Completing the requirements for high school graduation is necessary for admission to BGSU, but only finishing the minimum coursework will leave you unprepared for college.
+Completing the requirements for high school graduation is necessary for admission to BGSU, but only finishing the minimum coursework will leave you unprepared for a physics major.
 Consider taking four years of mathematics instead of the three that are required.
 Two, three or even four years of the same foreign language is excellent preparation for college.
 You will also benefit from competency in computer use.
 Courses that provide exposure to or training in the visual and performing arts are excellent choices.

 BGSU's website for future students contains University highlights, admissions procedures, financial aid information and many department profiles.
 It can be accessed at www.bgsu.edu.